 get - get a version of an SCCS file (DEVELOPMENT)

-The get utility generates a text file from each named SCCS file according to the specifications given by its options.
+The get utility shall generate a text file from each named SCCS file according to the specifications given by its options.

-The generated text is normally written into a file called the g-file whose name is derived from the SCCS filename by simply removing the leading s..
+The generated text shall normally be written into a file called the g-file whose name is derived from the SCCS filename by simply removing the leading "s." .

 - -r SID

 - Indicate the SCCS Identification String (SID) of the version (delta) of an SCCS file to be retrieved.
 The table shows, for the most useful cases, what version of an SCCS file is retrieved (as well as the SID of the version to be eventually created by delta if the -e option is also used), as a function of the SID specified.

 - Indicate the cutoff date-time, in the form:YY[MM[DD[HH[MM[SS]]]]]

 For the YY component, values in the range [69,99] shall refer to years 1969 to 1999 inclusive, and values in the range [00,68] shall refer to years 2000 to 2068 inclusive.

 - It is expected that in a future version of this standard the default century inferred from a 2-digit year will change.
 (This would apply to all commands accepting a 2-digit year as input.)